JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```
    {initial-collapse-state="collapsed" collapsible="true" collapsed-title='@JsModule("@js-joda/timezone")'}

-> When commiting your project to version control, include the `yarn.lock` files generated in the `kotlin-js-store` directory.
+> When committing your project to version control, include the `yarn.lock` files generated in the `kotlin-js-store` directory.
 > This helps ensure that the same versions of JavaScript dependencies are used wherever the project is built.
 >
 {style="note"}